Cycle of Violence and Abuse and How to Break the Cycle of Abuse

 Taking the First Spin Around the Cycle of Violence

-"That slap across my face was just a one-time thing, plus I probably deserved it," you think, completely oblivious to the cycle of violence that has just entered your life.
+"That slap across my face was just a one-time thing," you think, completely oblivious to the cycle of violence that has just entered your life.
 The first physical assault may shock you, but most victims will accept their abuser's apologies and excuses, easily setting the stage for a cycle of abuse to flourish.

 Early signs of impending domestic violence center around your abuser spouting out insults, preventing you from talking to family or friends, and controlling every aspect of your life -- from how you spend your money to what food you eat.
 Watch for major red flags like your partner showing an angry side when drunk, regularly acting jealous and possessive of you, and even threatening to hurt you.
 Stay vigilant so you'll notice these signs, and ready yourself to end the relationship, when violence enters the picture.